Thursday, July 26, 2007

 projects.
 The Department of Management Services will develop a "Florida

 Climate Friendly Preferred Products List" to assess products available provided by vendors that have clear energy efficience or other environmental benefits over competing products.
 Must be completed by October 1, 2007.
 As of January 2008, state agencies may no longer use meeting or conference space with hotels that have not received the DEP "Green Lodging" certification.
-The Department will develop bid criteria for the 2009 State Term Contract for Rental Vehicles that incorporate best practices for energy efficiency and environmental performance.
+The Department will develop bid criteria for the 2009 State Term Contract for Rental Vehicles that incorporate best practices for energy efficiency and environmental performance.- Section 5 directs improvement of state government fleets: All state

 agencies must conduct an assessment of transportation related energy and